 Crypto Exchanges: Where To Sign Up?

 Which cryptocurrency exchange should I use?
-List of best platforms for trading crypto on spot or futures: Bybit, ApeX, Delta, Binance, and KuCoin.
+List of best platforms for trading crypto on spot or futures: ApeX Omni, Hyperliquid, Drift, Binance, and Kraken.

 Crypto Exchanges: Where To Sign Up?